10 Best Customer Service Software for Small Business (2025 Guide)

 Pricing

-Heroic Knowledge Base is a premium solution, starting at $149/year.
+Heroic Knowledge Base is a premium solution, starting at $67 per year.
 Compared to similar SaaS options, with Heroic Knowledge Base you can easily save 70-80% annually.

 2. Heroic Inbox – Customer Support Plugin

-Heroic Inbox is a customer service software to create a fully functional ticketing system (helpdesk) with WordPress.
+Heroic Inbox is a help desk software designed for small teams to create a fully functional ticketing system with WordPress.

 Earlier, we talked about the benefits of using the open-source WordPress software when it comes to creating a knowledge base.
 But one of the really cool things about WordPress is that you can also use it to offer customer service in other ways.